H.R. Gray: Significant projects

 H.R.
 Gray recently gained a five-year, $6 million contract to provide construction services to the Texas Department of Transportation to make curb ramps within the state comply with ADA regulations.

 H.R.
 Gray was recently appointed by the U. S. District Court for the Eastern District of Michigan to oversee the City of Detroit, Michigan ADA Compliance Program.
+These projects impacted the economy and provided people with more money and workers.